Transplantable organs and tissues: Thymus

 Thymus transplantation can be used to treat infants with DiGeorge syndrome, which results in an absent or hypoplastic thymus, in turn causing problems with the immune system's T-cell mediated response.
 It is exclusively used in people with complete DiGeorge anomaly, which are entirely athymic.
 This subgroup represents less than 1% of DiGeorge syndrome patients.

-Main Pulmonary Artery transplantation in Thymus Cancer
+Pulmonary artery

-First main pulmonary artery transplant (homograft) was described to extend Thymus cancer treatment possibility for the first time in 2023 by Prof. Stefano Cafarotti (with Torre, Patella and Demertzis) in Switzerland, Ente Ospedaliero Cantonale.
+A pulmonary artery transplant (homograft) was described to extend thymus cancer treatment possibility, for the first time, in 2023 by Prof. Stefano Cafarotti (with Torre, Patella and Demertzis) in Switzerland, Ente Ospedaliero Cantonale.

 Heart valve

 Biological valves are valves of animals, like pigs, which undergo several chemical procedures in order to make them suitable for implantation in the human heart.
 The porcine (or pig) heart is most similar to the human heart, and therefore represents the best anatomical fit for replacement.
 Implantation of a porcine valve is a type of Xenotransplantation, or Xenograft, which means a transplant from one species (in this case a pig) to another.
 There are some risks associated with a Xenograft such as the human body's tendency to reject foreign material.
 Medication can be used to delay this effect, but is not always successful.